 Feeding the fish

 When the water temperatures reach 50° we need to stop feeding the fish.
 Their metabolisms slow down at 50° and they are unable to digest food.
 When they eat, it will sit in their digestive tract and rot if they cannot process it.
-They may be found dead mid winter or even in the spring if they are fed passed the point that they can process it.
+They may be found dead midwinter or even in the spring if they are fed past the point that they can process it.

 Plants need to be cut back for the winter.
 It is best to cut lilies and lotus back AFTER the leaves have turned brown.
 Cut them to 4 -6 inches above the root ball.
 Marginal plants (plants whose roots are in the water) should be cut back once they start to turn brown to about 4 inches above the root ball.
 Putting your lilies at the lowest point in the pond for the winter helps keep them healthy because the water is warmest at the bottom of the pond during the winter.

 When the water temperature gets down to 50° you better believe the leaves are about to start falling.
 Trim back plants that hang over the pond so they don’t drop in dead foliage.
 To keep organic material out of your pond, put a net on it!

 Remove Autodoses, IonGens and UV lights from the pond for the winter when the water gets down to 50°.